ezzylan/ez-notes/README.md

-### ez-notes
+# ez-notes

-A note editor made using React and Material UI.
+A simple note editor made using React and Material UI.

 [Link to website](https://ezzylan.github.io/ez-notes)